 Description: Boolean.
-When set to Yes the program will display the commands it sends and the answers it receives from the server.
+When set to Yes the program will display the commands it is sending and the answers received from the server.

-Note 1: The serverresponse parameter is useful to establish the causes of an eventual failure of the update procedure.
+Note 1: The serverresponse parameter is useful to establish the potential causes for an eventual failure of the update procedure, so it is advisable to set it to Yes.

-Note 2: The serverresponse parameter can be activated from the command line using: -s, -server-response temppath
+Note 2: The serverresponse parameter can be activated from the command line using: -S, --server-response temppath